12.6 DME Scheduling and Post-Pass Next Steps

 Key Takeaways

-• Knowledge tests must be passed before oral and practical testing with a Designated Mechanic Examiner.
+• All required knowledge tests must be passed before the oral and practical with a Designated Mechanic Examiner (DME), within the 24-month AKTR validity window.

-Passing the Knowledge Tests Starts the Final Certification Phase
+Passing the Writtens Starts the Final Certification Phase

-Once the required AMT knowledge tests are passed, the next major step is oral and practical testing with a Designated Mechanic Examiner.
-The knowledge tests must be passed before that DME testing.
-Do not wait until the last moment to think about scheduling, documents, or practical preparation.
-DME availability, applicant volume, location, aircraft or component access, and required materials can affect timing.
+Once the required AMT knowledge tests are passed, the next major step is the Oral & Practical (O&P) with a Designated Mechanic Examiner (DME).
+The writtens must be passed before the O&P, and the passing AKTR is valid 24 calendar months to complete it, so do not let the clock run out.
+DME availability, applicant volume, location, and aircraft or component access all affect timing.

 Contact the DME professionally and confirm expectations directly.
-Ask what documents to bring, how the oral and practical will be organized, what tools or references are expected, where the test will occur, how long to plan for, and how payment is handled.
-Do not assume a fixed DME fee from another candidate or an old post.
-Examiner arrangements are not the same as the PSI knowledge-test flow, and current details should come from the DME.
+Ask what documents to bring, how the oral and practical will be organized, what tools or references are expected, where it will occur, how long to plan for, and how payment is handled.
+Do not assume a fixed DME fee from another candidate or an old post, examiner arrangements differ from the PSI knowledge-test flow, and current details should come from the DME.

 StepWhat to prepareWhy it matters